 Joshua Foreman climbing Candyland, Seward Highway.

 Now the snow is piling up.
 And that's cool.
 But, I have to admit.
-I am crossing my fingers for another cold and dry fall season 2013!
+I am crossing my fingers for another cold and dry fall season in 2013!